DuncanMearns/pydra/docs/readme.md

 broadcasting common message types.
 Broadcast messages are received by other "subscribed" workers, and by the `Saver`.

 `EVENT` messages can be sent with the `send_event` method.
-This takes a string (the event name) and optional keyword arguments that will be passed to receiver's corresponding method.
+This takes a string (the event name) and optional keyword arguments that will be passed to the receiver's corresponding method.

 `DATA` messages can be sent with one of three methods: